-"We want to measure pre-legalization and establish a baseline," says Jacqueline Smith, an assistant professor in UCalgary's Faculty of Nursing and the principal investigator on the study.
+"We wanted to measure pre-legalization and establish a baseline," says Dr. Jacqueline Smith, PhD, an assistant professor in UCalgary's Faculty of Nursing and the principal investigator on the study.
 "Canadian youth have the highest rates of cannabis use in the western world.
 We want to look at prevalence rates, predictors of use, protective factors, social stigma and service needs."

 "There's a general sense that it's a relatively harmless substance," says Joel Mader, a research associate to Smith.
 "We want to understand how students perceive risk, if they think there are negatives associated with regular use, will they actually reach out to available support services, or are there any other methods we could offer if they start to experience problems."

 By surveying students before and after legalization, the researchers hope to be able to assess whether usage rates increase as cannabis use becomes more socially acceptable.
 "Research has shown that as perceived risk goes down, usage rates may go up," says Smith.
 "We're curious to see what happens here on campus."

 If legalization makes cannabis seem less risky, will it also make it more likely students will seek help when they feel they have a problem with it?

 "Addictions and substance abuse are highly stigmatized compared to other mental health problems," says Dr. Andrew Szeto, PhD, an assistant professor in UCalgary's Department of Psychology and director of the Campus Mental Health Strategy.
 "There is very little research on the stigma related to cannabis.
 We want to assess the relationship between stigma and seeking help.
 We don't have that data."